deploymenttheory/go-api-sdk-sofa/README.md

 ### Machine-Readable Feed, RSS Feed, and Web UI

 - **JSON Feed**: Provides detailed, machine-readable data optimized for automated tools and scripts
-- **RSS Feed**: Provides RSS Feed for use with entries sorted by date released
-- **Web Interface**: Divided between major version tabs and organized into sections covering the latest OS information, XProtect updates, and security details

 ### Use Cases